black-rustx/RaydiumVolumeBot-v2/README.md

 ## 💖 Support the Developer

-If you found this tutorial helpful and would like to support the development of more resources like this, consider tipping!
+If you found this bot helpful and would like to support the development of more resources like this, consider tipping!
 Your contributions help keep the project alive and thriving.

 **Solana Wallet Address:** `jaDpUj6FzoQFtA5hCcgDwqnCFqHFcZKDSz71ke9zHZA` **ETH Wallet Address:** `0x96aca495621E93c884A8cb054bB823Bc273C29Bb`